mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is convolution?

 The convolution is the sum of the element-wise multiplication, spanning over channels resulting in one number.
 It is performed by multiplying the filter or kernel (feature detectors - these terms are used interchangeably) pixelwise with the portion of the image (by sliding the filter over the input) and summing the result, to then produce a feature map.
+You can think of the feature detector as a window consisting of $F^{2}$ ($F \times F$) cells.

 The output is more positive when the portion of the image closely matches the filter and more negative when the portion of the image is the inverse of the filter.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/2019-10-07%2019.01.14.jpg?raw=true)